Authentication

 API Key Authentication

-API keys are used alongside Bearer tokens for sending emails/SMS and other external operations.
 API keys are scoped to specific projects and can be managed independently.

 Use Cases:

-- Sending emails and SMS
+- Sending emails and messages

 - Template preview